-Kettering Science Academy and TimelyAdvice believe that careers guidance is a progressive journey.
+Kettering Science Academy believe that careers guidance is a progressive journey.
 Our planned programmes support students and ensure they receive the relevant careers information, advice and guidance that is suitable for their age and ability by implementation of the 8 Gatsby Career Benchmarks, written by Sir John Holman, a former Headteacher and founder of the National STEM Learning Centre.

 Sir John wrote the Good Career Guidance Report after carrying out extensive research.